joshlarsen/aws-recon/readme.md

 ### Options

 Most users will want limit collection to relevant services and regions.
-Running without any options will attemp to collect all resources from all 16 regular regions.
+Running without any options will attempt to collect all resources from all 16 regular regions.

 ```
 ./recon.rb -h